Why it’s so expensive?

 As you can see, all horns, a hood, elements of a staff and shoulder pads are restored.
 The staff is straightened.
 The conjugations of the parts are brought almost to the ideal.
 And now this ideal is matching our quality standards and we left it as a master model.

 And here’s the result (for better quality, click on the picture):

 The result satisfied all.
 The partner received his restored Necromancer Boss and another mountain of “сool thing” as a gift.
 We received a new awesome miniature in the catalog.
-And you will got the opportunity to acquire the “true”, the ideal Necromancer Boss in your collection!
+And you will got the opportunity to seen the “true”, the ideal Necromancer Boss!

 Story No. 3.

 In it, we reveal the mystery of high-quality photos on our website.

 We make good photos we restored the miniatures.
 It is a fact.
 Of course, we are still far from the guru of photography, but the main thing we have achieved.
 Detail, light, realism.
 “Is it photoshop?”- this question began to be heard more often.
 We can assure you that there is.
 What you see in the photos is the result of the painstaking work of the entire restoration team and the photographer’s flair.
 Well, a little bit of magic 🙂